-In more general settings, robustness of the relaxation time was studied in [17] for chemical kinetics models of genetic and signalling networks.
-We proved in [17] that for large multiscale systems with hierarchical distribution of time scales the variance of the inverse relaxation time (as well as the variance of the stationary rate) is much lower than the variance of the separate constants.
+In more general settings, robustness of the relaxation time was studied by Gorban and Radulescu (2007) for chemical kinetics models of genetic and signaling networks.
+Gorban and Radulescu (2007) proved that for large multiscale systems with hierarchical distribution of timescales the variance of the inverse relaxation time (as well as the variance of the stationary rate) is much lower than the variance of the separate constants.
 Moreover, it can tend to 0 faster than 1/n, where n is the number of reactions.
 It was demonstrated that similar phenomena are valid in the nonlinear case as well.
-As a numerical illustration we used a model of signalling network that can be applied to important transcription factors such as NFkB.
+As a numerical illustration we used a model of a signaling network that can be applied to important transcription factors such as NFkB.

 Each multiscale system is characterized by its structure (the system of elementary processes) and by the rate constants of these processes.
 To make any general statement about such systems when the structure is given but the constants are unknown it is useful to take the constant set as random and independent.
 But it is not obvious how to chose the random distribution.
-The usual idea to take normal or uniform distribution meets obvious difficulties, the time scales are not sufficiently well separated.
+The usual idea to take normal or uniform distribution meets obvious difficulties, the timescales are not sufficiently well separated.

-Statistical approach to chemical kinetics was developed in [18,19] and high-dimensional model representations (HDMR) were proposed as efficient tools to provide a fully global statistical analysis of a model.
-The work [20] was focused on how the network properties are affected by random rate constant changes.
+The statistical approach to chemical kinetics was developed by Li et al. (2001, 2002), and high-dimensional model representations (HDMR) were proposed as efficient tools to provide a fully global statistical analysis of a model.
+The work of Feng et al. (2004) was focused on how the network properties are affected by random rate constant changes.
 The rate constants were transformed to a logarithmic scale to ensure an even distribution over the large space.

-The log-uniform distribution on sufficiently wide interval helps us to improve the situation, indeed, but a couple of extra parameters appears: $\alpha = -\min \log k$ and $\beta = \max \log k$.
-We have to study the asymptotics $\alpha \to -\infty$, $\beta \to \infty$.
-This approach could be formalized by means of the uniform invariant distributions of $\log k$ on \mathbb{R}^n .
+The log-uniform distribution on sufficiently wide interval helps us to improve the situation, indeed, but a couple of extra parameters appears: $\alpha = \min \log k$ and $\beta = \max \log k$.
+We have to study the asymptotics $\alpha \rightarrow -\infty$, $\beta \rightarrow \infty$.
+This approach could be formalized by means of the uniform invariant distributions of log k on \mathbb{R}^n .
 These distributions are finite-additive, but not countable-additive (not σ -additive).

 The probability and measure theory without countable additivity has a long history.
 In Euclid's time only arguments based on finite-additive properties of volume were legal.
 Euclid meant by equal area the scissors congruent area.
-Two polyhedra are scissors-congruent if one of them can be cut into finitely many polyhedral pieces which can be re-assembled to yield the second.
+Two polyhedra are scissors-congruent if one of them can be cut into finitely many polyhedral pieces which can be reassembled to yield the second.
 But all proofs of the formula for the volume of a pyramid involve some form of limiting process.
-Hilbert asks in his third problem: are two Euclidean polyhedra of the same volume scissors congruent?
-The answer is "no" (a review of old and recent results is presented in [46]).
+Hilbert asked in his third problem: are two Euclidean polyhedra of the same volume scissors congruent?
+The answer is "no" (a review of old and recent results is presented by Neumann, 1998).
 There is another invariant of cutting and gluing polyhedra.

-Finite-additive invariant measures on non-compact groups were studied by G. Birkhoff [39] (see also [40], Chap.
-4).
-The frequency-based Mises approach to probability foundations [41], as well as logical foundations of probability by R. Carnap [42] do not need the σ -additivity.
-Non-Kolmogorov probability theories are discussed now in the context of quantum physics [44], nonstandard analysis [45] and many other problems (and we do not pretend to provide here a full review of related works).
+Finite-additive invariant measures on non-compact groups were studied by Birkhoff (1936) (see also the book of Hewitt and Ross, 1963, Chapter 4).
+The frequency-based Mises approach to probability theory foundations (von Mises, 1964), as well as logical foundations of probability by Carnap (1950) do not need σ -additivity.
+Non-Kolmogorov probability theories are discussed now in the context of quantum physics (Khrennikov, 2002), nonstandard analysis (Loeb, 1975) and many other problems (and we do not pretend provide here is a full review of related works).

 We answer the question: What does it mean "to pick a multiscale system at random"?
 We introduce and analyze a notion of multiscale ensemble of reaction systems.
-These ensembles with well separated variables are presented in Sec.
-3.
+These ensembles with well-separated variables are presented in Section 3.